March On Washington For Lesbian And Gay Rights

 Q: What is the significance of the March on Washington for Lesbian and Gay Rights?

 A: The March on Washington for Lesbian and Gay Rights was a series of demonstrations that aimed to bring attention to the discrimination and inequality faced by LGBTQ+ individuals.
-It served as a platform to advocate for legislative changes, promote visibility, and foster a sense of community.
+It served as a platform to advocate for legislative changes, promote visibility, and encourage a sense of community.

 Q: When did the first March on Washington for Lesbian and Gay Rights take place?